What is Alkyd Resin?

 Can you use watercolor with gouache?

 The watercolor should be diluted rather than applied thickly on the surface of the support, by diluting the paint, it allows it to be dispersed across the hills and valleys of the paper.
 Watercolor formulas are made with some form of sugar.
 When common sugars are used, it will leave the paint pan hard and difficult to reconstitute.
-Common sugars, used in many recipes, leave the paint pan hard and difficult to reconstitute.
 In our recipe, we use blackberry honey, which acts as a natural humectant.
 This keeps our paint semi-moist and allows the paint to be easily reconstituted.
 The results are:

 - Less wear and tear on expensive brushes.

 - Less time spent on your palette and more time painting.

 - Honey contributes to moistness, fluidity of wash and increased pigment concentration.